Doug Altman: Notable achievements

 Altman was awarded the Bradford Hill Medal by the Royal Statistical Society for his contributions to medical statistics in 1997, and a DSc from the University of London in the same year.

-In 2015 Altman was awarded a lifetime achievement award by the BMJ, where he was credited by the editor, Dr Fiona Godlee, with having "done more than anyone else to encourage researchers to fully report what they actually did, warts and all, rather than letting the best be the enemy of the good or, worse, pretending that research is perfect".
+In 2015 Altman was awarded a lifetime achievement award by the BMJ, where he was credited by the editor, Fiona Godlee, with having "done more than anyone else to encourage researchers to fully report what they actually did, warts and all, rather than letting the best be the enemy of the good or, worse, pretending that research is perfect".

 Altman was also editor in chief of Trials, a Fellow of the Academy of Medical Sciences and the Royal Statistical Society.

 Personal life

 Altman was born on 12 July 1948 in London to Jack and Decima Altman.
 He died from bowel cancer on 3 June 2018.
 He was survived by his wife Sue, and their children Louise and Edmund.